HR Strategy: Creating Competitive Advantage through People

 Fees includes all educational materials, instruction, coaching, breakfasts, lunches, snacks, parking, commemorative gift and a certificate of completion.

 Attendance at a Rice University Executive Education program requires significant advance preparation.
-Therefore, we ask that you contact us in a timely manner to let us know that you cannot attend.
-Notice of cancellation must be received more than 30 days prior to the program start date to be eligible for a full refund less a 6% administrative fee.
-Participants giving less than 30 days’ notice will not be eligible for a refund but may attend a future offering of the same program or may propose a substitute participant from the same company.
+Written notice of cancellation must be received more than 30 days prior to the program start date to be eligible for a full refund less a 6% administrative fee.
+At Rice University Executive Education’s discretion, qualified substitutes for confirmed registrations may be accommodated prior to the program start date with written notice and will incur no fee for substitution.
+Notice given after 30 days prior to the program will not be eligible for a refund.

 Christopher J. Collins, Ph D.